The Pre-operative Diet (Liver Shrinkage diet)

-- You will be expected to take a chewable Multivitamin supplements (A-Z complete) on this diet
+- You will be expected to take a Multivitamin supplements (A-Z complete) on this diet.

 The Post-operative Diet

-- You will follow a special diet for approximately 6 weeks after any bariatric surgery (except for the gastric balloon).
+- You will follow a special diet for approximately 3 weeks after any bariatric surgery.

 - This allows your body to recover and heal after the operation, and for you to become used to the restrictions.

-- After 6 weeks you should be on normal food consistencies.
+- After 3 weeks you should be on normal food consistency.
 This will be discussed at your initial surgery group session and a detailed booklet provided.

 Time off Work